stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 The above may well seem overly complicated - and it's possible that we have over-engineered our solution - but as we have already observed descriptor sets are complex beasts:

-- The same `VkWriteDescriptorSet` descriptor is used to update **all** types of resource.
+- The same `VkWriteDescriptorSet` descriptor is used to update **all** types of resource (i.e. the descriptor is a sort of union type).

-- However only **one** type can be specified in any given update.
+- However only **one** type can be specified in any given write descriptor.

-- Different fields in the descriptor are populated depending on the descriptor type (specified in the binding), e.g. `pImageInfo` for a sampler, hence the `apply()` method in the new `Resource` interface, i.e. the write descriptor is a sort of union type.

-- Multiple resources can be applied to a descriptor set in one update, e.g. we could apply a sampler and a uniform buffer in one call.

-- The API supports multiple updates to multiple descriptor sets in one invocation with the intention of reducing the number of calls when descriptors are volatile.
+- On the other hand multiple resources (with any combination of types) can be applied in a single invocation of `vkUpdateDescriptorSets` (to reduce the number of API calls).

 We have attempted to bear all the above in mind while trying to decouple the logic for the different types of resource (we only have two now but there will be more).